Sales and business development are interchangeable — or that’s at least what many auto dealers and business owners think.

 How Business Development and Sales Work Together

 To simplify things, business development comes before sales.
-The business development team generates sources of qualified leads and hands these leads off to the sales department.
+The Business Development Center Manager and their team generate sources of qualified leads and hands these leads off to the sales department.
 As a result of these leads being well-researched (and ideally interested in purchasing from your company), the sales team has a better chance of closing them (making a sale).

 Business development is about generating sources of leads while sales is about transactions.

 It’s important to have these two different forces on your team in hopes of, well, making more sales.

 After all, a high-quality business development team specializes in acquiring leads, not making sales.
 A sales team knows how to close deals.
 They know what to say to customers to get them to buy vehicles by showing off the benefits and features while meeting the needs of the customers.
 While these two departments play off of each other, they’re not the same and require different skill sets.